juliabennett/obama-or-bush/README.md

 ####The app.

 As mentioned above, the app can be found here: [juliaben.net/t/who-said-it](http://juliaben.net/t/who-said-it/).
-It was built with Flask.
-All data and code used by the app are available in the folder /game.
+It was built with Flask and D3.js.
+All data and code used by the app is available in the folder /game.
 The data was created by running the script populate\_game\_database.py located in the the folder /helpers.

 ####Build it yourself.